Sunday, November 30, 2014

 Speaking of, The Beast suddenly starts moving.
 The cars I mean, not the platform.
 The kids spot an old man leaning over the controls.
 He calls them over, and they actually walk over to talk to him.
 Two kids gonna die tonight.
 He tells them that his name is P.D.
 Walters, and that he tests The Beast every night, a completely legitimate-sounding job not fit for a ghost.
 He then tells them that he had worked at King's Island amusement park for sixty years, back when it was called Firelight Park, a beautiful park lit with torches, before it was destroyed by a tornado.
 Not a ghost.

 All of a sudden, the guards show up.
 The kids jump in the roller coaster and P.D.
 Walters sends it forward.
 Great, now they've escaped the guards indefinitely!
 Actually, when the kids pull back in to the platform, they're in Firelight Park in the early 1930's.
 They sneak in through a gap in the fence, and everything's so old-fashioned it's like they walked right into a Disney princess story.
 That's... does that count as a reference?
 Regardless, the cousins go straight to an ice-cream stand and ask for frozen yogurt.
-I was surprised, but learned not to be as these two never get less retarded.
+I was surprised, but learned not to be as these two never get less stupid.

 A quick example: they don't even attempt to change their clothes until they're roughly three-quarters of the way through the book.
 I mean, showing ankles was borderline pornographic back then, so Ashley's semi-modern clothes must be downright scandalous.
 Which is why two guards start chasing them, again.
 They go back in time halfway through the book.
 Not much happened in that time, and even less happens in the second half.
 It's painful.
 First they escape the guards.
 Then they hide backstage in the freakshow, where, in the only scary moment of the book, the circus freaks begin messing with the children.
 Then they run from guards again and meet Paul, a kid who helps out the cousins.
 He leads them to a used clothing drop, where they change.
 Paul loves the amusement park and sneaks in constantly.
 I wonder if he's P.D.
 Walters.
 No, it couldn't be, that would be too easy.